-Academic Procedures

-Registration24Grading System24Course Papers24Master's Thesis or Research Project24Institute of Theological Studies25Diplomas25Awards26

-REGISTRATION

 Official registration for courses is required at the beginning of each semester, and students cannot be admitted to classes without formal registration at the Registrar's Office.
-For a period of two weeks, changes in registration may be made by proper application to the Registrar.
-Courses begun later than the beginning of the third week of a semester cannot be credited without favorable action of the faculty.
-A student may withdraw from a course without academic penalty up to the fourteenth week of a semester with the permission of the Registrar.
+For a period of two weeks, changes in registration may be made in the Registrar's Office.
+Courses begun later than the beginning of the third week of a semester cannot be credited without favorable action of the Credits Committee.
+A student may withdraw from a course without academic penalty up to the 14th week of a semester with the permission of the Registrar.

 GRADING SYSTEM

 The following grade symbols are used: